aws-samples/amazon-aurora-labs-for-mysql/docs/global/wfwd/index.md

 2. Create a database schema
 3. Insert data from a secondary cluster
 4. Test consistency modes with a simple application
-5. Choosing the right read consistency mode
+5. Choose the right read consistency mode

 This lab requires the following prerequisites: